home-assistant/home-assistant.io/source/_integrations/opower.markdown

 The Opower integration allows you to get energy information from utilities that use [Opower](https://www.oracle.com/industries/utilities/opower-energy-efficiency/).

-More than 175 utilities use Opower but currently only the following ones are supported:
+More than 175 utilities use Opower.
+Currently only the following ones are supported:

 - [Pacific Gas and Electric Company (PG&E)](https://www.pge.com/)